awsdocs/aws-doc-sdk-examples/dotnetv3/STS/README.md

-# Amazon Translate code examples for the SDK for .NET
+# AWS STS code examples for the SDK for .NET

 ## Overview
-The examples in this section show how to use the AWS SDK for .NET with Amazon Translate.
+The examples in this section show how to use the AWS SDK for .NET with AWS Security Token Service (AWS STS).

-Amazon Translate is a neural machine translation service for translating text to and from English across a breadth of supported languages.
+AWS STS is a web service that enables you to request temporary, limited-privilege credentials for AWS Identity and Access Management (IAM) users or for users you authenticate (federated users).

 ## ⚠️ Important
 * Running this code might result in charges to your AWS account.